giellalt/giellalt.github.io/proof/gramcheck/doc/grammarchecker-testing-overview.md

 2. Working with precision (are the alarms correct)?
 3. Testing precision and recall (do we find all the errors)?

+__NB!__ The grammar checker also contains the regular speller, and it is vital to ensure that the speller performance in the grammaaar checker is not worse than the stand-alone speller.
+That is:

+- test the grammar checker with the same material as the speller
+- ensure that at least all speller errors are found
+- check that the suggestions are at least as good as the stand-alone speller

+One can add speller-specific rules to improve suggestion quality, if so desired.

 ## Grammarchecker development
 - Find errors of the relevant type (= errors that we write rules for)